atasker/TFBASE/README.md

 Getting Started
 ---------------

-Make sure you have Ruby version 2.0.0 or newer installed.
+Make sure you have installed Ruby version, described in .ruby-version file.
 Recommend to use [RVM](https://rvm.io/).

 You will need [ImageMagick](https://www.imagemagick.org/) installed.